Funding amount: $442,000

-North Western Melbourne Primary Health Network partnered with local primary care providers and a health promotion charity to achieve the following outcomes:
+NWMPHN partnered with local primary care providers and a health promotion charity to achieve these outcomes:

-- Active Medical, Caroline Springs administered 175 vaccinations to refugees, and Aboriginal and/or Torres Strait Islander people
+- Active Medical, Caroline Springs administered 175 vaccinations to refugees, and Aboriginal or Torres Strait Islander people

-- cohealth (Footscray) administered 151 vaccinations to refugees, people experiencing homelessness, and culturally and linguistically diverse (CALD) people
+- cohealth (Footscray) administered 151 vaccinations to refugees, people experiencing homelessness, and CALD residents

-- cohealth (Kensington) administered 153 vaccinations to refugees and CALD people, especially young people and women in the Somali Australian community
+- cohealth (Kensington) administered 153 vaccinations to refugees and CALD residents, especially young people and women in the Somali Australian community

-- Merri Outreach Support Service assisted 106 people experiencing homelessness to access vaccinations (through transport support)
+- Merri Outreach Support Service provided transport to vaccination sites for 106 people experiencing homelessness

-- Preston Doctors Clinic administered 1,015 vaccinations for Muslim women in a dedicated private room with a female immuniser
+- Preston Doctors Clinic administered 1,015 vaccinations for Muslim women in a dedicated private room, using a female immuniser

 - The Victorian Aboriginal Health Service administered 1,257 vaccinations to Aboriginal and Torres Strait Islander patients